Writing a Dentist Resume (With Examples & Templates)

 Different types of skills are in high demand when applying for a dentistry role.
 Include your competencies with both hard and soft skills.

-Some example skills to include:
+Some example skills for your dentist resume:

 - Active listening